tanthammar/tall-forms/readme.md

 - [Contributions](https://github.com/kdion4891/laravel-livewire-forms/pulls)
 - [Buy me a coffee](https://paypal.me/kjjdion)

-# WARNING, this documentation is not up to date.
+# WARNING, this documentation is not complete.
 If you want to use it, please check the source code for all (not yet documented) features.

 # Status